Breathing tube in the throat. What is and proper care for a tracheostomy. Breathing tube. In what cases is tracheostomy performed?

 14. If necessary, place a gauze pad under the tracheostomy plate.

 Let's say you accidentally cough up your tracheostomy tube.
-Nothing wrong.
+It's OK.
 If the tracheostomy tube is not dirty, you can reinsert it.
 Otherwise, use a spare tracheostomy tube.

-1. Remove the inner cannula from the displaced tracheostomy tube.
+1. Remove the inner cannula from the dislocated tracheostomy tube.

-2. If necessary, deflate the cuff by attaching a rubber balloon to the cuff outlet valve and evacuate all air from the cuff.
+2. If necessary, deflate the cuff by attaching a rubber balloon to the cuff release valve and pump out all the air from the cuff.

 3. Insert the obturator into the outer cannula.

-4. Then reinsert the tracheostomy tube into the stoma by moving the cannula down at a slight angle.
+4. Then reinsert the tracheostomy tube into the stoma, moving the cannula downward at a slight angle.

-6. Then insert the inner cannula into the tracheostomy tube.
+6. After this, insert the inner cannula into the tracheostomy tube.

-7. Secure it in place by turning the outside of the inner cannula clockwise.
-It is likely that you will cough or vomit during this procedure, so be sure you have the tracheostomy plate securely in place.
+7. Secure it in place by turning the outer side of the inner cannula clockwise.
+It is likely that you will cough or gag during this procedure, so be sure to securely attach the tracheostomy plate.

-8. Using a syringe, inflate the cuff as directed by your healthcare professional.
-The air-filled cuff is able to protect the tube from accidental re-displacement.
+8. Using a syringe, inflate the cuff with air in accordance with the instructions of the attending physician.
+The air-filled cuff can protect the tube from accidental re-displacement.

-9. After you have inflated the cuff, tie off the tracheostomy straps and place a gauze pad under the tracheostomy plate.
+9. Once you have inflated the cuff, tie the tracheostomy straps and place a gauze pad under the tracheostomy plate.

 How to suction a tracheostomy

-You suck the tracheostomy to remove accumulated secretions.
+You suction the tracheostomy to remove secretions that have accumulated in it.
 Use the following guidelines to help you remember the sequence of procedures.

 - suction device;